 Electric cars are currently more expensive to buy new than fuel vehicles, largely due to high battery prices and low production volume.
-This is expected to change within 10 years, at which point it will be cheaper for car manufacturers to build electric cars than fuel cars.15
+This is expected to change within 10 years, at which point it will be cheaper for car manufacturers to build electric cars than fuel cars.16

 Travelling by electricity is cheaper than petrol: EECA calculates it is equivalent to 30 cents a litre, about 7 times cheaper than petrol.
-16 Driven regularly, an electric car can save you a few thousand dollars a year, quickly paying off the higher car purchase price.
+The petrol of the higher car purchase price.
 Fewer moving parts means electric cars have less maintenance cost.
 See calculator: eecabusiness.govt.nz/tools/vehicle-total-cost-of-ownership-tool/ The cost of electricity varies more than petrol.
 Recharging with electricity can be free (if your employer or a friendly business or council is paying instead of you!), low cost (overnight off-peak electricity rates are cheaper than daytime, if you select a good plan or provider), or higher cost (if you recharge during the day, or are paying to use a fast-charging station).

 Assuming you commute 40km a day, you would probably need about 8 units of electricity (kWh) to recharge.
-At a low overnight rate of 11 cents per kWh this is \$0.88 a day.
+At a low overnight rate of 11c per kWh this is \$0.88 a day.
 Overnight charging is good for the national electricity grid because it is at its lowest demand, meaning the power is likely generated with renewables, not coal and gas.
-If your car has a smart timer, set the 'End charging time' to just before 7am, so your battery isn't full for long, and so it randomises the start time, which makes managing overall electricity demand easier for the power companies.
+If your car has a smart timer, set the 'End charge time' to just before 7am, so your battery (and optionally cabin) isn't cold to drive away in, your battery isn't full for long, and so it randomises the charge start time (makes managing electricity demand easier for the power companies).